AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ## Sample templates {#Sample-templates}

 Templates define initial form structure, content, and actions to replicate in your form or use a similar template structure to your form, for example, Consent form, Benefits enrollment form and many more.

 **How to get these templates?**
-You can get these templates by deploying an [AEM Archetype 45](https://github.com/adobe/aem-project-archetype) to your **AEM Forms as a Cloud Service** or **AEM 6.5** Forms environment.
+You can get these templates by deploying an [AEM Archetype 45](https://github.com/adobe/aem-project-archetype) to your **AEM Forms as a Cloud Service** environment or **AEM 6.5 Forms** environment.

 <!--